How to Do the Splits, No Matter Your Starting Point

 Modified Split Using Blocks

-A. With body between two yoga blocks, kneel on left leg and extend right leg straight in front of you.
+A. With body between two yoga blocks, kneel on left leg and extend right leg straight in front of body.

-B. Prop hands on yoga blocks while extended left leg straight behind you.
+B. Prop hands on yoga blocks while extending left leg straight behind body.

 C. Lift through the chest.
 This should look like an elevated split.